alexandrecoura96/rickandmorty/README.md

 ## ☕ Using Rick And Morty

-To use rickandmorty, follow these steps:
+To use rickandmorty, follow this step:

 ```
 yarn start